NaughtySora/naughty-storage/README.md

 ## Storages implement Map interface with async contract

-Initial purpose to use different storage like - memory, file, and more to replace dependency in your project.
+- Initial purpose to use different storages like - memory, file, and more to replace dependency in your project.
-Also can be useful for convenient access to file system and much more.
+- Also can be useful for convenient access to file system and much more.

 ### pick - choose callback last err first contract function to put result into storage